Pachygyria: Connections to epilepsy, lissencephaly, and subcortical band heterotopia

-Other possible symptoms of lissencephaly include telecanthus, estropia, hypertelorism, varying levels of mental retardation, cerebellar hypoplasia, corpus callosum aplasia, and decreased muscle tone and tendon reflexes.
+Other possible symptoms of lissencephaly include telecanthus, estropia, hypertelorism, varying levels of intellectual disability, cerebellar hypoplasia, corpus callosum aplasia, and decreased muscle tone and tendon reflexes.
 Over 90% of children affected with lissencephaly have seizures.

 Patients with subcortical band heterotopia (another disorder associated with pachygyria) typically have milder symptoms and their cognitive function is closely linked to the thickness of the subcortical band and the degree of pachygyria present.

 Causes

 Pachygyria is caused by a breakdown in the fetal neuronal migration process due to genetic or possibly environmental influences.
 The affected cerebral cortex will typically have only four developed layers instead of the normal six.

 One of the best known and most common types of neuronal migration disorders is lissencephaly, a diffuse cortical malformation relating directly to agyria and pachygyria.
 Incomplete neuronal migration during the early fetal brain development is the precursor to lissencephaly.

 Should neurons follow an abnormal migration during development possible cortical malformations include classical lissencephaly (as stated above) and subcortical band heterotopia with an agyria-pachygyria band spectrum.